fbpx

 What is a good house trim color with an orange roof?

-We gave you a couple of suggestions for trim colors in our previous paragraphs, and you can scroll back up to check out the image examples again.
-However, if you need a more comprehensive list, we've got you covered.
+In our previous paragraphs, we gave you a couple of suggestions for trim colors, and you can scroll back up to see the image examples again.

 Good house trim colors for your home with an orange roof include white, grays, blues, and other neutrals such as beige and yellow.
-Keep in mind, the color you choose should also go well with your exterior paint color too.
+Keep in mind that the color you choose should also go well with your exterior paint color.

 Do trim and doors need to match in color?